Crossmint/agent-launchpad-starter-kit/README.md

    pnpm build
    ```

-  Note: When running the nextjs app, the docker image will build and deploy in a simulated TEE environment.
+  > **Note**:  When running the nextjs app, the docker image will build and deploy in a simulated TEE environment.
 This simulated environment allows you to test your docker image code locally before deploying to production TEEs & Docker hub.

+#### Solana Smart Wallets

+> **Note on Solana Smart Wallets**:
+> The default implementation uses Crossmint's Smart Wallets for Solana, which requires generating a keypair and setting the `NEXT_PUBLIC_SOLANA_SIGNER_PUBLIC_KEY` environment variable.
+This is a public key that signs transactions on behalf of the Solana Smart Wallet.
+>
+> If you prefer to use external wallets like Phantom instead, you can modify the wallet connection logic in the frontend code.
+See the [Solana Wallet Adapter](https://github.com/solana-labs/wallet-adapter) documentation for integrating external Solana wallets.

 ## Deploying to Production